dfox47/khlmototravel.com/wp-content/plugins/wp-gdpr-compliance/readme.txt

 == Description ==

-This plugin helps your website stay compliant with GDPR using a free cookie pop-up, consent log, and more.
+This plugin helps you on your journey to become compliant with GDPR using a free cookie pop-up, consent log, and more.

 Did you know?
 If you own a business website, you’ll need to comply with additional regulations to avoid huge fines and eliminate uncertainty.

 You can try Cookie Information’s business features for free for 30 days.

 Get immediate access to:
-- Full compliance with global privacy regulations (GDPR, ePrivacy, and CCPA)
+- Helping you become compliant with global privacy regulations (GDPR, ePrivacy, and CCPA)
 - A pop-up you can customize to reflect your brand in 40+ languages
 - A powerful cookie scanner that immediately notifies you when one of your webpages is illegally tracking and saving private data